 Seeking training advice

 If you want to take things a step further and get advice about program design, you may consider working with a personal trainer for several sessions.
 Among personal trainers, you will find a huge range of experience and expertise.
-If you decide to find a trainer from a large mainstream facility or your school’s gym, do your homework.
-In my opinion, a certification alone doesn’t mean much.
+If you decide to find a trainer from a large mainstream facility or your school's gym, do your homework.
+In my opinion, a certification alone doesn't mean much.
 What experience does this person have?
 How long have they spent training themselves and training others?
-It is not uncommon for someone to go from out of shape, to fitness buff, to ACSM certified in a manner of a few years.
+It is not uncommon for someone to go from out of shape, to fitness buff, and on to ACSM certified in a manner of a few years.
 Furthermore, the average personal trainer spends most of their time working with clients who want to look better or lose weight.
 You are training for a sport, not for Spring break on the beach.
 Find a trainer who understands the difference!

 If you have a friend who is a former athlete, they may be able to give you all the advice you need to start.
 An athlete who has been exposed to lengthy supervision in strength training and has years of personal experience may be a better advisor and training partner than a certified trainer with little experience in sport specific training.

 The source of my concern is the ridiculousness I see every day in my local gym.
 I fear for the backs, knees, and shoulders of many of the lifters I see.
 I roll my eyes at the limited range of joint motion and enormous pectorals of others.
 It's sad because just one session with a personal trainer or an athlete with strength training experience could go a long way toward preventing both their injury and my derision.